XMTei/GifViewer/README.md

 ## Setup a Web Server
 - Azure App Service windows server is used to test this project.[here](http://gifviewer.azurewebsites.net/) is the web page.
 - Linux + ASP.NET core.
+Tested on Ubuntu Server.

 ## Use of browsers
 - IE,Edge,Chrome,FireFox on Windows.